-If you are in the middle of a waste clearance project and you’ve ordered a skip to safely store your waste, it’s important that you are aware of the health and safety precautions you must take.
+If you are in the middle of a waste clearance project and you’ve ordered a skip, it’s important that you are aware of the health and safety precautions to follow when you’re using it.
 There’s no need to have commercial experience when it comes to safely loading up your skip, but there are some best practices that you should bear in mind for your skip hire.

 These will help you to minimise the risk of causing injury to yourself or others and it will also make it much easier for your Skip It team to collect, clear and load your skip during house clearance services and business waste collection services.

 Read on to discover how to use your skip safely during a waste clearance project and don’t forget to get a quote from us for skip hire pricing today.

 Prep the area where your skip will be located